Mourning Venezuelans parade Chavez's coffin, prepare for vote

 Ending one of Latin America's most remarkable populist rules, Chavez died on Tuesday at age 58 after a two-year battle with cancer that was first detected in his pelvis.

-His body was to be taken to a military academy later on Wednesday to lie in state until his state funeral on Friday.
+His body was taken to a military academy to lie in state at the tip of a grand esplanade until his state funeral on Friday.

 "We ask our people to channel this pain into peace," Maduro said.

+Opposition parties and Capriles have agreed he will make another bid for the presidency, sources said on Wednesday.

+He lost to Chavez in last year's election but had a respectable 44 percent of the vote, the best performance by any candidate against Chavez in a presidential vote.

-One recent opinion poll gave Maduro a strong lead over Capriles, in part because he has received Chavez's blessing as his heir apparent, and he is likely to benefit from the surge of emotion following the president's death.
+One recent opinion poll gave Maduro a strong lead over the 40-year-old Capriles.
+Maduro is likely to benefit from the surge of emotion following the president's death.

-Authorities said the vote would be called within 30 days, as stipulated by the constitution, but did not specify the date.
+Authorities said the vote would be called within 30 days, as stipulated by the constitution, but did not specify when.

 The tall, mustachioed Maduro has long been a close ally of Chavez.
-He pledges to continue his legacy and is unlikely to make major policy changes soon.
+He pledges to continue his legacy and it is unlikely he would make major policy changes.

-He will now focus on marshalling support from Chavez's diverse coalition, which includes leftist ideologues, business leaders and radical armed groups called "colectivos."
+He will now focus on rallying support from Chavez's diverse coalition, which includes leftist ideologues, business leaders who have contracts with the state, and radical armed groups called "colectivos."

-Some have suggested Maduro might try to ease tensions with Western investors and the U.S. government.
+Some have suggested Maduro might try to ease tensions with foreign companies and the U.S. government.
 Yet hours before Chavez's death, Maduro alleged that "imperialist" enemies had infected the president with cancer and he expelled two U.S. diplomats accused of conspiring with domestic opponents.

-A victory by Capriles, 40, a centrist politician who calls Brazil his model for Venezuela, would bring big changes and be welcomed by business groups, although he would probably move cautiously at first to lower the risk of political instability.
+A victory by Capriles, a centrist politician who says Venezuela should follow Brazil's softer center-left model, would be welcome by investors and bring big changes - though he has urged calm.

 "Don't be scared.
 Don't be anxious.
-Between us all, we're going to guarantee the peace this beloved country deserves," Capriles said in a condolence message, calling for unity and respect for the loss that many felt after Chavez's death.
+Between us all, we're going to guarantee the peace this beloved country deserves," Capriles said in a condolence message.

 ALLIES